 Core values exist at many different levels.
-Individuals can have their own personal ones, corporations also can, and on an even bigger scale, religions also have their own core values followed by millions of people worldwide.
+Individuals can have their own personal ones and corporations also can.
+On an even bigger scale, religions also have their own core values followed by millions of people worldwide.

 Ultimately, they underpin a key purpose and act as guiding principles for what people should do across all situations at all times.

 For example, one of Google’s Core Values is ‘Great just isn’t good enough’.
-This can be applied to any situation within the organisation and means their employees are always looking to go one step further, whether it be with innovation, customer service or the company working environment.
+This can be applied to any situation within the organisation.
+This means their employees are always looking to go one step further.
+Whether it be with innovation, customer service or the company working environment.

 What are the benefits of having core values for your company?